 Population is a multiplier in the equation for finding a sustainable balance on the Earth.
 The more people there are, the smaller our economies must be and the simpler our lifestyles.
 The bigger our economies and lifestyles, the smaller our population must be.

 The science is clear that the current combination of world population and levels of consumption are unsustainable.
 We are in the process of liquidating the planet’s resources and injuring the capacity of life-sustaining ecosystems.
 It’s safe to say the world is overpopulated, and it will continue to be until we can say that we have achieved sustainable equilibrium.

-World population reached 7 billion in 2011.
+World population reached 7 billion in 2011, and kept on growing.
+Some estimates have world population reaching 11 billion near the end of this century.
 Scientific estimates of the population the Earth can sustainably support range from under 1 billion to 5 billion.
 It all depends on how simply we live (in other words, how much we in the developed world are willing to curb consumption and contract our economies).